lazy-eggplant/vs.templ/docs/repl-vm.md

 ### Common algebraic operators

-And all the typical math operations as usual
+And all the typical maths operations as usual

 - [x] `+` `-` `*` `/` `mod` (and mnemonic versions too)
 - [ ] `pow` `log`